chainswatch/go-hyperliquid/README.md

 # Running tests

 Integration tests require access to a funded Hyperliquid account.
 Provide the credentials via environment variables `TEST_ADDRESS` and `TEST_PRIVATE_KEY`.
-For convenience you can create a `.test.env` file at the repository root and populate these variables:
+For convenience you can copy `.test.env.example` to `.test.env` at the repository root and populate these variables:

 ```
 TEST_ADDRESS=0xabc123...